Healy family - Ireland

 The Healy family section of this website documents the life of Thomas John Healy of Ireland, his wife Margaret Gallagher, and their ten children (known as Generation 1).
 They emigrated to New Zealand in the 1860-70s and farmed in Central Otago.
-Also Honora Healy, Thomas's sister.
+Also Thomas's siblings: Honora, Patrick, Catherine and Mary.

 Also documented is the family of Margaret Healy, her husband John Bentley Sharp (in the Sharp section), and their seven children (known as Generation 2).